-Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks
+Instruction: (3L) hrs per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks

-- Understand the ADT/libraries and choose appropriate data structures to design algorithms for a specific problem. - Understand the necessary mathematical abstraction to solve problems. - To familiarize students with advanced problem-solving paradigms and data structure used to solve algorithmic problems. - Analysis of efficiency and proofs of correctness.
+- Understand the ADT/libraries, and use it to design algorithms for a specific problem. - Understand the necessary mathematical abstraction to solve problems. - To familiarize students with advanced paradigms and data structure used to solve algorithmic problems. - Analysis of efficiency and proofs of correctness.

 - 1. Understand the implementation of symbol table using hashing techniques. - 2.
-Develop and analyse algorithms for red-black trees, B-trees and Splay trees. - 3.
+Develop and analyze algorithms for red-black trees, B-trees and Splay trees. - 3.
 Develop algorithms for text processing applications. - 4.
 Identify suitable data structures and develop algorithms for computational geometry problems.